EliasDH-com/Documentation/Documentation/Uptime-Kuma.md

 },
 ```

-- Open the file in the `uptime-kuma` directory
+- Open the file in the `uptime-kuma` directory.
 ```bash
 sudo nano /uptime-kuma/server/server.js
 ```